pvdmeulen/uktrade/README.md

 ### RTS

-Loading all UK regional trade of 2-digit SITC Division ‘00 - Live animals other than animals of division 03’ for 2019 is done like so:
+Loading all UK regional trade of 2-digit SITC Division ‘00 - Live animals other than animals of division 03’ for 2019 is done by specifying `sitc = 00` (which means leading zeros are removed):

 ``` r
 library(uktrade)